Art Fleming

-Arthur Fleming Fazzin (May 1, 1924 - April 25, 1995) was an American actor and television host.
-He hosted the first version of the television game show Jeopardy!, which aired on NBC from 1964 until 1975 and again from 1978 to 1979.
+Art Fleming, born Arthur Volk Fazzini (May 1, 1924 - April 25, 1995), was an American actor and television host.
+He was the original host of the television game show Jeopardy!, hosting its first three versions as a network show on NBC (1964-1975 and 1978-1979) and as a weekly syndicated show (1974-1975).

-Early life
+Early life and career

 Fleming was born in New York City.
-His parents, William and Marie Fazzin, had immigrated to the United States from Austria.
-They were a popular dance team in Europe and brought their show to America.
-Their son Art was a varsity letterman football player at James Monroe High School in New York City, standing 6 ft 4 in, weighing 220 lb.
-He later attended Colgate and Cornell Universities, starring on the football team, as well as the water polo teams at both colleges.
-Fleming was a World War II veteran who served in the U.S. Navy for three and a half years as the pilot of a patrol bomber in the Atlantic.
+His parents, William and Marie Fazzini, a dance team popular in Europe, had immigrated to the United States from Austria.
+Fleming played varsity football at James Monroe High School in New York, where he earned a letterman award.
+He stood 6 ft 4 in and weighed 220 lb.
+He later attended Colgate University and Cornell University, playing on the football and water polo teams at both colleges.
+Fleming served in the U.S. Navy for three and a half years during World War II as a patrol bomber pilot over the Atlantic.

-Career
+After leaving the Navy, Fleming became an announcer at a radio station in Rocky Mount, North Carolina, where he changed his name.
+His radio career later took him to Akron, Ohio and back home to New York.
+He was the first announcer to deliver the slogan "Winston tastes good like a cigarette should" for Winston cigarettes.

-After leaving the Navy, Fleming became an announcer at a radio station in Rocky Mount, North Carolina.
-Here, he changed his name to "Art Fleming".
-His radio career later took him to Akron, Ohio, and back home to New York.
-He was the first announcer to deliver the slogan "Winston tastes good, like a cigarette should" for Winston cigarettes.
+Fleming's first television role was as a stunt double for Ralph Bellamy in the detective series Man Against Crime.
+In 1959, he starred as detective Ken Franklin in the ABC series International Detective, credited as Arthur Fleming.
+He also played attorney Jeremy Pitt in The Californians, an NBC Western set in San Francisco during the gold rush of the 1850s.
+Fleming also appeared in many television commercials in addition to anchoring the 11:00 news on WNBC.